 You may wonder what’s the cheapest way for an adventure on two wheels to start with?
 Definitely, that’s self-guided motorbike tours.
 You don’t have to pay all upfront but cost builds up along the way.
 At least you don’t have to pay for a local guide.
 However, you need to manage everything on your own.

-If you love motorbiking with a sense for fun and an unguided adventure on your own, you have come to the right place.
-Enduro bikes, motorcycles and riding gear are available for independent (self-guided) riders to hire on daily basis.
+If you love motorbiking with a sense of fun and an unguided adventure on your own, you have come to the right place.
+Enduro bikes, motorcycles, and riding gear are available for independent (self-guided) riders to hire on a daily basis.
 They are in good working conditions.
 All rentals should be reserved and paid with a deposit before you pick up the bike(s).

 One Way Motorbike Hire?

 We have not offered one-way rentals yet.
 Many clients asked if we could deliver or collect bike(s) in Saigon (Ho Chi Minh City – HCMC) and rode the same route like the “Top Gear Vietnam Special” show and sadly the answer is “no”.
 All rentals start and end in Hanoi where our only office is located.
 Free advice and tips are available when you pick up the bike(s) from our Hanoi office.
 We share our passion for this truly amazing country and getting lost is also part of an adventure.
 Even a flat tyre/tire will give you a chance to have many more new friends and some clients were sad because they had no puncture!